code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 To test the setup we adapt the existing test case.

 We use the `Sender` to send out an order message.
-We then receive the status message and check that is contains the <var>Accepted</var> state.
+We then receive the status message and check that it contains the <var>Accepted</var> state.

 {% highlight java %}
 package com.codenotfound;